 With their stunning colorpoint coats, mesmerizing blue eyes, and famously gentle natures, Ragdolls and Birmans are two of the most sought-after cat breeds for families.
 While they share a similar elegant appearance, they possess distinct histories, personalities, and care needs.
-This detailed 2026 guide will help you understand the key differences and decide which affectionate "gentle giant" is the right fit for your lifestyle.
+This detailed comparison guide will help you understand the key differences and decide which affectionate "gentle giant" is the right fit for your lifestyle.

 Origins and History: From California to Burma